-The surgical technologist is a well educated, highly, skilled, and versatile member of the health care team who work with the surgeon and other skilled professionals to ensure that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize the highest possible level of patient care.
+Surgical Technologists are educated, highly-skilled, and versatile members of the health care team who work with the surgeon and other skilled professionals to ensure that the operating room environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize the highest possible level of patient care.

 Our Surgical Technology department works out of the new Robert M. Rogers Nursing & Health Sciences Center, a 150,000 square foot facility on TJC's main campus.
 The Surgical Tech labs are set up like an actual surgical suite, so you can get proper training in a real-life environment.

 “My experience at TJC changed everything.
 Now, I have a great job and I don’t have to worry as much about money.
 And with that security and confidence, my shoulders are a little straighter and I walk with a lot more bounce than I did before.
 That means everything.”

 Surgical Technologist at ETMC

 Surgical Technology is an exciting field where you work as part of the surgical team.
 You will be responsible for preoperative, intraoperative, and postoperative duties that include preparing the operating room, creating and maintaining the sterile field, counting the necessary instruments, exposing the operative site with sterile drapes, specimen care, passing instrumentation and supplies to the surgeon, dressing application, and removal of used instruments from the O.R.

 Our 9-month surgical technology certificate of proficiency is designed to prepare you to provide services in the surgical area under the supervision of the surgical supervisor.